sajjadh47/international-telephone-input-with-flags-and-dial-codes/readme.txt

 = 1.0.6 =
 - Plugin crash fix for old PHP version.
 It will work now for php starting 7.2 = 1.0.5 =
-* Minor Update.. tested for latest wp compatibility.
+- Minor Update.. tested for latest wp compatibility.
 Updated MaxMind Geo DB To Latest Version.
 = 1.0.4 =
-* Added compatibility support to cache plugins.
+- Added compatibility support to cache plugins.
 Updated MaxMind Geo DB To Latest Version.
 = 1.0.3 =
-* Separated country code from input field and appended the country code to the final value of the input when submit.
+- Separated country code from input field and appended the country code to the final value of the input when submit.
 = 1.0.2 =
-* Compatibility check for wp 6.3.
+- Compatibility check for wp 6.3.
 = 1.0.1 =
-* Compatibility check for wp 6.0.
+- Compatibility check for wp 6.0.
 = 1.0.0 =
-* Initial release.
+- Initial release.

+== Upgrade Notice ==
+Always try to keep your plugin update so that you can get the improved and additional features added to this plugin up to date.